 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-There is a lively postgraduate community in the department, which runs a seminar series delivered by visiting postgraduate researchers, as well as sharing research through regular reading groups and termly symposia of current postgraduate research, and sharings of performance and research work in progress.
+There is a lively postgraduate community in the department, which shares research through regular reading groups, and symposia of current postgraduate research, and sharings of performance and research work in progress.

 The department has a programme of research seminars and public talks, and strong partnerships with regional theatre and performance companies and arts organisations.